-Creates a new macro variable or modifies the value of an existing macro variable on a remote host or server
+Creates a new macro variable or modifies the value of an existing macro variable on a remote host or server.

-Type: Macro Statement Requires: SAS/CONNECT
+Type: Macro Statement Restriction: Allowed in macro definitions or open code Requirement: SAS/CONNECT See also:

-"%LET Statement" on page 198 "%SYSRPUT Statement" on page 296 is either the name of a macro variable or a macro expression that produces a macro variable name.
+"%LET Statement" on page 290 "%SYSRPUT Statement" on page 308 is either the name of a macro variable or a macro expression that produces a macro variable name.
 The name can refer to a new or existing macro variable on a remote host or server.

-%SYSLPUTmacro-variable=<value</REMOTE=remote-session-id>>;

-remote-session-id
+%SYSLPUTmacro-variable=<value</REMOTE=remote-session-identifier>>;

+'''

+remote-session-identifier

+'''